tpku/yrgopelago/README.md

 6. rooms.php:80, 122, 164 - <div class="radio-wrapper">, (or "Features).
 Not that much code in the  "Features"-block maybe, but maybe enough to be replaced by a function, or perhaps just be used as code once?
 If not for other things, it could make the code a bit easier to grasp.
 7. calendar.php:51-end - A wall of out-commented code.
 Is it left behind on purpose?
 8. calendar.php:17 - Shouldn´t there be a "$calendar1->asMonthView();" below line 17?
-9. example.js:10-15 - Remember to think about X and this could be refactored using the amazing Y function.
+9. form.php:50,54 - Un-commented PHP-"echo".
+Probably from testing.
+They should be removed when code is finished.
 10. example.js:10-15 - Remember to think about X and this could be refactored using the amazing Y function.